AMSC-24-25/14-lb-14-lb/Project/README.md

 # Lattice Boltzmann Method (LBM) Simulation

 ## Overview
-This project implements a Lattice Boltzmann Method (LBM) simulation, a numerical method widely used for fluid dynamics and related computational physics applications.
-The project is written in C++ and includes core functionality to initialize the simulation, handle collisions and streaming, apply boundary conditions, and visualize results.
+This project implements a Lattice Boltzmann Method (LBM) simulation, a numerical method widely used in fluid dynamics and related computational physics applications.
+The project is written in C++ and includes core functionalities to initialize the simulation, handle collisions and streaming, apply boundary conditions, and visualize results.

 ## Features
-- Flexible grid size and simulation parameters.
+- Configurable grid size and simulation parameters.
 - Implements core LBM operations (collision, streaming, boundary conditions).
-- Parallel impementation using OPEN_MP.
+- Parallel implementation using OpenMP.

 ## File Structure
 - **`LBM.h`**: Header file defining the `LBM` class, constants and its methods.